MohamedMOUMOU/flower-language/README.md

 3. Generating simple virtual machine code
 4. Interpretation

-## Instructions on running code written in the flower language
+## Instructions on Running Code Written in the Flower Language
 To run code written in the flower language, you have to write the code and save it in a file.
 The extension of the file. does not matter, but in the test folder of this repository, we are giving the files a .fl extension.
 Then you can run the following command at the root directory:
 ```
 flower.exe path-of-the-file